yatiml/yatiml/docs/tutorial.rst

 In this example, the attributes themselves do not have a type annotation.
 You are free to add some, but YAtiML will not use them.
 For YAtiML, the types of the attributes are determined by the annotations on the ``__init__`` method only.

+Sometimes, you want to add further constraints on the attributes of the class.
+For example, maybe our contestants' ``age`` may be at most ``12``.
+The standard thing to do in this situation is to add a check to ``__init__``, and raise a ``ValueError`` if it fails.
+If that happens during loading, then YAtiML will output the associated message and point out where in the input the problem is.

 There is another new line in the script: